department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 This participant also asked **if there is a minimum duration for the time that you must have served there**, and if it must be continuous service for a period of time.

 #### RECOMMENDATIONS:
-1. If applicable, consider adding content about whether on a ship nearby or in the airspace above counts as having served in the location.
+1. Consider adding content about whether on a ship nearby or in the airspace above counts as having served in the location.
-1. If possible, consider revising the content to clarify what is meant by the word "near" in the DMZ option.
+1. Consider revising the content to clarify what is meant by the word "near" in the DMZ option.

 #### 1 participant was unclear about what "neutral zone" means
 ![q-neutral-zone-burn-pit](./images/q-neutral-zone-burn-pit.png)